matthewafay/Steam-Army-Men-Series-cnc-ddraw-wrapper-Win11Support/README.md

 3. **Restart your computer** (this is required)
 4. Launch the game again

-**Why this happens**: Army Men 2 uses DirectPlay for its networking code, even in single-player mode.
+**Why this happens**: Army Men games use DirectPlay for their networking code, even in single-player mode.
 Windows 11 doesn't include DirectPlay by default, but it's available as an optional feature.

 ### **❓ Game Shows Black Screen in Window**
 **Problem**: Game window opens but shows only black screen